MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-vm-no-booting-due-HP-issue.md

 - After migrating a Linux VM from on-premises to Azure, the VM doesn't boot properly.
 - After downsizing the Linux VM, it doesn't boot properly.
-- The VM boots with some services, but the login prompt is slow, and you can't log in.
+- The issue occurs when the VM boots with some services, but the login prompt is slow, and you can't log in.

 ### Console Log Summary

-The console logs for various Linux distributions (RHEL, Oracle, SUSE, Ubuntu) indicate the following common issues:
+The console logs for various Linux distributions (Red Hat, Oracle, SUSE, Ubuntu) indicate the following common issues:

 - Failed to start udev Kernel Device Manager.
 - Timed out waiting for specific devices.